When a premature baby was born at Clinch Memorial Hospital during a hurricane, nurses had to get creative.

 The 10-year commitment by MUSM and Children’s also seeks to increase the number of physicians in rural areas.
 Of Georgia’s 120 rural counties, 63 do not have a pediatrician.

 Children’s is funding 10 full scholarships a year for medical students who commit to live and practice pediatrics in a rural county in Georgia and added scholarships for students pursuing master’s degrees in family therapy at MUSM.
-To date, 20 medical students and seven therapists have accepted scholarships.
+To date, 20 medical students and five therapists have accepted scholarships.

 “Children’s serves kids from all 159 counties across the state, and we want to make sure that those kids — our kids — can get routine care in their communities,” said Marc Welsh, vice president of child advocacy and chief diversity officer for Children’s Healthcare of Atlanta.